EDUCBA Logo

 Example #4 – Regression Analysis

 Regression Analysis is a widely used statistical technique to determine a relationship between two or more variables and predict the future (forecasting) based on the model fitted.
-It assumes that there is some kind of relationship (termed as correlation) between two variables.
+It assumes that two variables have some kind of relationship (termed a correlation).

 Suppose we have data of Height (in cm) and Weight (in kg) as shown below, and we are keen to know whether there is any relationship between both.
 If so, can we predict one based on the other?